Bogomil-Simitchiev/ValueConverter-DesktopApp/README.md

 # ValueConverter-DesktopApp
-Money converter made by using windows form application
+Money converter made by using windows form application and C#

 You can download the application from bin -> Debug -> ValueConverter.exe